-Section 183ABAC applies to the 2021 tax year terminal tax on which UOMI is imposed in relation to provisional tax instalment dates, where the provisional tax method used was the standard method or the estimation method.
-Whether section 183ABAC can provide relief from UOMI for provisional taxpayers for the 2021 tax year depends on the following factors:
+Section 183ABAC of the Tax Administration Act 1994 applies to the 2021 and 2022 tax years where use-of-money interest (UOMI) is imposed in relation to provisional tax instalment dates, where the provisional tax method used was the standard method or the estimation method.
+Whether section 183ABAC can provide relief from UOMI for provisional taxpayers for the 2021 and 2022 tax years depends on the following factors.

 - The UOMI liability does not arise from an election under section IZ 8 (loss carry backs) of the Income Tax Act 2007, or by a company in the same group of companies as the provisional taxpayer.

 - As at their last instalment date the taxpayer’s provisional tax obligations were based on the standard method or the estimation method.

 The following scenarios are intended to provide guidance for some situations that Inland Revenue has identified.
 The scenarios have been drafted based on current law and may change as a result of the additional legislation changes.